You'll get 4 months free!Time is running out to grab an annual plan for a whopping 33% off

 To help simplify things, we spoke to Ramon Quero, one of our designers, who provided some beginner-friendly website design best practices to help you create a great-looking site.

-• Use consistent typography.
+Use consistent typography.
 Choose a font (or a couple of complementary fonts) and use them throughout your site.
-Use Fontjoy to find pairings that work and Google Fonts to download a wide variety of fonts.
+Use Fontjoy to get inspiration for pairings that work and then find similar styles in your website builder.

 With MailerLite, you can design a beautiful website without knowing how to code.
 The drag & drop website builder has everything you need to set your layouts and design each page how you want.